 It took me a while but I soon realised it was the TV that was the main culprit behind these bad habits and health impacts.

 So I did a bit of research and discovered the negative impacts of watching too much TV were a bit of a downer to be honest.
-Increased risk of diabetes, isolation, expanding waistlines and even shorter life expectancies.
+Increased risk of diabetes, isolation and even shorter life expectancies.
 But where it really concerned me, was the insomnia and related mental health effects.

 So I set myself a target – no TV in the evenings every other day, to start with.
-I calculated that an average weekday night is spent getting home from work, cooking dinner, washing up, and sitting down in front of the TV around 6pm for 4 hours.
+I calculated that an average weekday night is finishing up work around 5pm, cooking dinner, washing up, and sitting down in front of the TV around 6pm for 4 hours.
 If I aimed to have no TV even for 3 nights a week, that was 12 hours of my life back!
 Kieran decided to go in on it with me, as we have one living room, so… he kinda didn’t have a choice!

 Suddenly we realised we had all this time, all these things we wanted to accomplish that felt out of reach (because we never had ‘time’) suddenly felt within our grasp.
 Some nights we would read for an hour or so, and I’d do a bit of yoga and relax with a bath.
 Sometimes we’d bake or cook something new and interesting – a treat reserved usually for the weekends – but why?
 Why can’t we enjoy Monday evenings as much as Saturday ones?
 Were we really enjoying sitting on the sofa doing nothing at all?
 We began to realise we weren’t, not really anyway; this was so much more fulfilling.

 We began to take long walks in the evening, or I’d use the opportunity to read up on subjects that interested me such astronomy and physics whilst Kieran would work on his writing.
-I soon started going to bed sleepy but energised, tired but satisfied – my sleep improved, as did my health and overall quality of life.
+And by having a TV detox, I soon started going to bed sleepy but energised, tired but satisfied – my sleep improved, as did my health and overall quality of life.
 And I stopped snacking – I was too busy!
 Ironically, filling my evenings up gave me more energy than before.

 So we decided to take it further, and go full days with no TV, every other day if we can – and we don’t miss the TV at all on those days.
 We started to realise we were no longer controlled by it, we were free!

-There are so many benefits of having ‘No-TV’ days, but to give you an idea of what I’ve experienced, I’ve listed what I think are the main 5 reasons I urge you to give it a go.
+There are so many benefits of having a TV detox, but to give you an idea of what I’ve experienced, I’ve listed what I think are the main 5 reasons I urge you to give it a go.

 1: You reconnect with people